Paul Davies shadow cabinet

 Between May 2016 and December 2018 the senior tier of ministers were referred to as Cabinet Secretaries and the junior tier as Ministers, from the formation of the first Drakeford government they reverted to their previous titles of Cabinet Ministers and Deputy Ministers respectively and the same applied to Conservative shadow ministers.

 The Davies Shadow Cabinet was dissolved upon Paul Davies's resignation on 23 January 2021.
+The Third Shadow Cabinet of Andrew RT Davies was formed the next day.

 Background

 Following the resignation of Andrew R. T. Davies in 2018, the Welsh Conservatives leadership election was contested.
 Nominations opened on 29 June 2018 and candidates needed a total of four nominations from Conservative AMs, including themselves, to stand.
 AMs Russell George, David Melding, and Darren Millar all declined to stand.

 There were two candidates who reached the ballot: Deputy Leader and the then-Interim Leader Paul Davies, and former Shadow Minister for Tourism, Culture and the Welsh Language, Suzy Davies.
 The South Wales Argus described Paul Davies as having the support of "most of the big hitters in the party" including AMs Darren Millar and Nick Ramsay, former Secretary of State for Wales Stephen Crabb, and the then Chair of the Welsh Affairs Select Committee, David Davies.
-Suzy Davies was endorsed by AMs Janet Finch-Saunders, Mark Isherwood, and David Melding.

-Voting opened on 15 August 2018 and in the outcome, the former obtained 68.1% of the votes of members.
-The count and declaration as held on 6 September 2018.
+Voting opened on 15 August 2018 and in the outcome, Paul Davies obtained 68.1% of the votes of members.
+He then immediately became leader of the Opposition, becoming the leader of the second largest party in the Senedd.

-Between April 2020 and July 2020 the Secretary of State for Wales, Simon Hart, and the Leader of Monmouthshire County Council Peter Fox, attended Cabinet to support the response to the Coronavirus outbreak in Wales.
+Between April 2020 and July 2020 the Secretary of State for Wales, Simon Hart, and Monmouthshire County Council Leader Peter Fox, attended meetings of the Shadow Cabinet to support the response to the Coronavirus outbreak in Wales.

+History

+Initial Appointments

+On 18th of September 2018, after Davies was elected to lead the Welsh Conservatives, he appointed his shadow cabinet.
+He appointed Angela Burns in the role of Shadow Cabinet Secretary for Health, Suzy Davies in the role of Shadow Cabinet Secretary for Education and the Welsh Language, Nick Ramsay was appointed as Shadow Cabinet Secretary for Finance, Darren Millar as Chief Whip, Shadow Cabinet Secretary for External Affairs and Foreign Relations, and as policy director for the Welsh Conservatives.
+Russell George was appointed as Shadow Cabinet Secretary for Business, Economy and Infrastructure, as well as Shadow Minister for Mid Wales.
+Andrew RT Davies was appointed as Shadow Cabinet Secretary for Environment, Sustainability and Rural Affairs, David Melding as Shadow Cabinet Secretary for Housing, Heritage, Culture and Media, Mark Isherwood was appointed as Shadow Cabinet Secretary for Communities and Local Government as well as Shadow Minister for North Wales, Mohammad Asghar was appointed as Shadow Cabinet Secretary for Further Education, Skills and Faith, and Janet Finch-Saunders was appointed as Shadow Cabinet Secretary for Social Care, Children, Young People and Older People.